btahir/next-shopify-starter/README.md

 ### License

-I have open sourced this code under the MIT License in the hope that it this helps people navigate their way around JAMStack eCommerce stores as the Gastby Swag Store did for me when I first started out.
+I have open sourced this code under the MIT License in the hope that if this helps people navigate their way around JAMStack eCommerce stores as the Gatsby Swag Store did for me when I first started out.

 ### Buy Me Coffee! :coffee: